 I went for the Red exterior once AUTOart announced the Yellow was no longer going into the production.
 Right out of the box you can see the model has a presence.
 The exterior lines are faithfully reproduced with panel gaps and shutlines near perfect, too.
 Please excuse my photos, as they aren’t the best in capturing the deep, rich red paint.
 The roof of this model is removable and is manufactured in diecast metal, as is the rest of the car.
 Operation and fitment are flawless.

 The front of the Hennessey Venom GT is highly detailed.
-Lower chin spoiler is wrapped in carbon fiber, headlights are highly detailed, and center grilles and upper cooling grilles are all metallic, perforated bits.
+The lower chin spoiler is wrapped in carbon fibre, headlights are highly detailed, and center grilles and upper cooling grilles are all metallic, perforated bits.
 The detail here is amazing!
 If there is one complaint I need to address, it has to be the lack of access to the inner workings of the cooling or suspension components, as the front portion of the model is sealed.

 The Venom’s wheels are a work of art too, no expenses spared by AUTOart here!
 Overall ride height is near perfect too.
-Just behind the front wheels your see some detailed grilles that support the lines and aerodynamics of the car.
+Just behind the front wheels, you see some detailed grilles that support the lines and aerodynamics of the car.